marcelofernandez/terraform_challenge/README.md

 - Configure settings in the variables.tf file.

 ### Commands:
-- `go test -v -run TestInterviewExample` runs the terratest script
+- `go test -v -run TestInterviewChallenge` runs the terratest script
 - `terraform init` initializes the aws directory, installing all necessary plugins.
 - `terraform plan` syncs `terraform.tfstate` file against actual cloud state, shows the changes needed to make to the cloud (but doesn't do anything).
 - `terraform apply` applies the planned changes to the cloud.